KatariSindhu/Primera-Luz-AI/README.md

 🌅 Primera Luz AI
--Shining the first light on every story
+-Shining the first light on every story.

 As someone who values simplicity and discipline, I wanted my first GenAI project to cut through the noise and get to the point.
 I built this app to help people quickly understand if a piece of content is worth their attention.

 ## 🚀 Features